thvl3/GoNull/README.md

     go run cmd/client/main.go
     ```
 3. The application will prompt you to:
-    *   `Paste the text containing the hidden command ...
-(End input with an empty line or Ctrl+D)`

-4.  **Paste the text** you copied from the server's output (or from the webpage/social media where it was placed).
-    *   If the text is multi-line, paste it and then press Enter on a new empty line to signal the end of input.
-    *   Alternatively, you can use Ctrl+D after pasting.
+    *   `Enter the URL to fetch content from:` Enter the full URL of the webpage where the command-carrying text is located (e.g., a Steam profile, a forum post).

-5. The client will then:
+4. The client will then:
+    *   Attempt to fetch the content from the provided URL.
-    *   Attempt to extract and decode the command.
+    *   If successful, it will process the fetched content (e.g., HTML) to find and extract the null-width characters.
+    *   Decode these characters back into a command string.
     *   Print the decoded command.
+    *   Execute the decoded command and print its standard output/error.

 **Example Client Interaction:**

+Assume the server was used to embed the command `echo Hello from GoNull` into text on a webpage at `<URL_of_webpage_with_hidden_command>`.

 ```
 $ go run cmd/client/main.go
-Paste the text containing the hidden command (e.g., copied from a webpage or server output):
-(End input with an empty line or Ctrl+D)
-This is ‎​‌‌​‌​‌​​‌‌​‌‌​‌‏a friendly message for the club.
-(You press Enter on an empty line here if pasting multi-line, or just Ctrl+D)
+Enter the URL to fetch content from: <URL_of_webpage_with_hidden_command>
+YYYY/MM/DD HH:MM:SS Fetching content from: <URL_of_webpage_with_hidden_command>
+YYYY/MM/DD HH:MM:SS Attempting to extract hidden command from fetched content...

 --- Decoded Command ---
-Command: 'id'
+Command: 'echo Hello from GoNull'
 --- End of Command ---

-...
-2023/10/27 10:05:00 Next step: Implement command execution for the decoded command.
+YYYY/MM/DD HH:MM:SS Executing command: 'echo Hello from GoNull'

+--- Command Output ---
+Hello from GoNull
+--- End of Output ---

+YYYY/MM/DD HH:MM:SS Client finished operation.
 ```

+*(Note: The success of fetching and extraction depends on the accessibility of the URL, its content structure, and whether the null-width characters are preserved by the web platform.
+The command execution will run with the permissions of the user running the client application.)*

 ### Next Steps for the Project

-*   Implement actual command execution on the client-side.
-*   Develop methods for the client to fetch text from live URLs instead of manual pasting.
-*   Explore more sophisticated embedding and extraction techniques.
+*   Explore more sophisticated embedding and extraction techniques (e.g., dealing with specific HTML structures, character encodings, or dynamic content loaded by JavaScript).
+*   Error handling and resilience for the client (e.g., retries, timeouts for HTTP requests, more robust command parsing).
+*   Stealthier command execution (e.g., running in the background, avoiding console windows on some OSes - though this goes against the "no evasion" principle for this project, good to be aware of for general C2).
-*   (Potentially) Implement a way for the client to send back command output to the server (though this is a significant extension and might also use steganography or other covert channels).
+*   Implement a way for the client to send back command output to the server (e.g., via another steganographic message or a direct HTTP POST).

 ## Contributing